syedmiran-38/SL-Lab/README.md

 - Experience with using prompts and alerts to interact with users.
 - Developing interactive web pages with dynamic content.
 - Converting numeric inputs to word representations using JavaScript.
+- Performing server-side scripting with PHP for common tasks.

 ## About the Author